 Clearing security and customs at Seattle-Tacoma International, or any participating airport, can be expedited using the Global Entry Program.
 Global Entry is primarily designed for frequent travelers who enter or exit the U.S.A. on a regular basis.

 Enrolment in the scheme is done through completing a detailed questionnaire, supplying fingerprint impressions and undergoing a background check.
 Membership is open to American citizens or residents as well as citizens of countries on a list of approved countries deemed to be a low security risk.
-The list includes the following countries: Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.
+The list includes the following countries: Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, Republic of Malta, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, United Kingdom.

 Once accepted into the program, a member's details and fingerprints are stored in a secure database and can be quickly retrieved at Global Entry kiosks in the airport and the resulting receipt validated by immigration and customs officials.